Storyfall

 Before a story can be played in coop mode, the author needs to set up a few things:

-- Characters: The story must have at least two characters defined.
+• Characters: The story must have at least one character defined.
 Each player will select one as their character.
+If Require Unique Characters is enabled, define enough characters or increase each character’s Max Concurrent Players limit for the group you expect.
 See Characters for details on creating characters.

-Without both of these, the coop option won’t appear when creating a multiplayer session.
+Without enabling coop, the coop option won’t appear when creating a multiplayer session.
+Without characters, players won’t have anyone to choose in the lobby.

 Shared vs. Personal State